xghan99/csb-rn409/user-guide.md

 Please refer to [10c](#10c-edit-a-stock-transaction) for a similar example

 #### 10h.
 View projected returns from other investments with known estimated annual returns
 Once you have added your other investments, navigate to the dashboard page via the navigation bar (Figure 54).
 Scroll down to the card “My Other investments” and select the investment projection you would like to view (Figure 55).
+The card would display the estimated value of your investment at 5, 10 and 30 years from now.
 A visualization shows your projected returns into the future (Figure 56).

 ![](public/user-guide-pictures/figure54.png)\
 Figure 54: Navigate to the dashboard page\